Rule could limit college response to off-campus sex assaults | WTOP

-WASHINGTON (AP) — At some of the nation’s largest universities, the vast majority of sexual assaults take place not in dorm rooms or even on school property, but in the neighborhoods beyond campus boundaries, according…
+WASHINGTON (AP) — At some of the nation’s largest universities, the vast majority of sexual assaults take place not in dorm rooms or anywhere else on school property but in the neighborhoods beyond campus boundaries,…

-WASHINGTON (AP) — At some of the nation’s largest universities, the vast majority of sexual assaults take place not in dorm rooms or even on school property, but in the neighborhoods beyond campus boundaries, according to data obtained by The Associated Press.
+WASHINGTON (AP) — At some of the nation’s largest universities, the vast majority of sexual assaults take place not in dorm rooms or anywhere else on school property but in the neighborhoods beyond campus boundaries, according to data obtained by The Associated Press.

-But the schools’ obligation to investigate and respond to those off-campus attacks could be dramatically reduced by an Education Department proposal that’s included in its broader overhaul of campus sexual assault rules.
-And that’s alarmed advocacy groups and school officials who say it would strip students of important protections in the areas where most of them live.
+But the schools’ obligation to investigate and respond to those off-campus attacks could be dramatically reduced by the Education Department’s proposed overhaul of campus sexual assault rules.
+That’s alarmed advocacy groups and school officials who say it would strip students of important protections in the areas where most of them live.

 “The majority of our students are just not in proximity to campus, and a lot of things happen when they’re not on campus,” said Krista Anderson, the university’s Title IX coordinator.
 Of the school’s 51,000 students, she said, only about 18 percent live in campus housing.